BC Land for Sale: What You Need to Know About Real Estate and Water Well Systems

 • Ensuring floodwater does not flow into the well

-You may have to drill a new well if you purchased a property without a secure source or your wells run dry.
+If you purchased a property without a secure source of water, or if your wells run dry, you may need to drill a new one.

 The cost to drill a well in British Columbia has increased significantly, so if you’re going to drill, you need to know where to drill before the well driller arrives on site!
 The final price varies depending on the location, depth, and typical costs of drilling a well.
 Some well drillers have a fixed minimum price for the first 100 feet, with a price per foot for anything beyond that.
 If you’re in a remote or difficult-to-reach area, additional costs may apply.